AlightSoulmate/ucuan.cc/content/posts/how-I-built-my-website.md

 git push
 ```

-After `git push` to Github repository, Cloudflare Pages will continue to execute the remaining processes.
+After `git push` to GitHub repository, Cloudflare Pages will continue to execute the remaining processes.

 # 4. Use Cloudflare for building and deploying